-Soil Mix Conundrum - Peat Moss vs Coconut Coir
+Soil Mix Conundrum – Peat Moss vs. Coconut Coir

 If you grow microgreens in a soil mix, you have two choices, peat moss or coconut coir.

 Neither grows microgreens very well by itself (more on this later).
 This is why we use soil mixes.
-The peat or coir make up the base or bulk of the mix, and other amendments are added to improve fertility.
+The peat or coir makes up the base or bulk of the mix, and other amendments are added to improve fertility.

 But for the sake of arguing over those matters right now, let's assume that all things are equal and look at the growing propensity of these two soil materials.

-Peat Moss vs Coconut Coir - Growing Microgreens
+Peat Moss vs. Coconut Coir – Growing Microgreens

 As mentioned, neither grows microgreens very well by itself.
 They are, for all intents and purposes, nutritionally inert for plants.